 Pseudonebela africana

 Diagnosis: Shell lageniform and circular in cross-section; dorsal region rounded or slightly oval, composed of organic secretion of an apparently smooth cement and agglutination of extraneous particles including diatoms and, more commonly, many rounded plates, and with many small irregular platelets juxtaposed in between the larger rounded plates, thus resembling a Nebela-species, hence the name Pseudonebela; it’s unclear whether the plates are obtained from the environment or produced by the amoeba; aperture very characteristic by an organic covering with 4-11 small inward curving lips which appear as ‘denticles’ under optical microscopy, creating a characteristic cross- or clover-shaped aperture; electron microscopy reveals that these ‘denticles’ are not minute plates as originally described (Gauthier-Lièvre, 1953), but rather are invaginations of the aperture’s edge.
 Nucleus single, large, with fragmented nucleolar material, concentrated in some irregularly shaped pieces of variable size.

-Remarks: Pseudonebela africana is considered to be a flagship species, a species that presents such characteristic morphologies that it cannot be confused with any other species.
-It was considered to be restricted in geographic distribution.
-As Lahr and Gomes e Souza pointed out, it is possible that the characteristic aperture of this species has been overlooked in studies across the globe, because detailed observation of the aperture is required to positively identify P. africana.
-It might be confused with other lageniform species as Nebela lageniformis and Difflugia bacillifera and Difflugia rubescens.
-Recently it has also been found in the Northern Hemisphere (Florida, USA and Austria, Europe).
-See Siemensma and Opitz, 2014.
+Remarks: Pseudonebela africana is considered a flagship species—its morphology is so distinctive that it cannot be confused with any other known species.
+It was long thought to have a restricted geographic distribution.
+As noted by Lahr and Gomes e Souza, the characteristic aperture may have been overlooked in earlier studies, as careful examination is required to identify P. africana with confidence.
+It may be confused with other lageniform species such as Nebela lageniformis, Difflugia bacillifera, and Difflugia rubescens.
+The species has recently been recorded from the Northern Hemisphere (Florida, USA, and Austria, Europe).
+See Siemensma & Opitz (2014).

+Pseudonebela africana